-The Fox School of Business at Temple University has a distinguished tradition of preparing leaders, professionals, and entrepreneurs for successful careers in business.
-It is the largest, most comprehensive business school in the greater Philadelphia region, and among the largest in the world.
-Temple University’s Main Campus is home to the Fox School and Alter Hall, and offers an energetic community of students, faculty, and local culture.
+The Fox School of Business at Temple University has a tradition of preparing leaders, professionals, and entrepreneurs for successful careers in business.
+Temple University’s Main Campus in Philadelphia is home to the Fox School and Alter Hall, and offers an energetic community of students, faculty, and local culture.
 And the opportunities don’t stop there.
 The Fox School also has additional campuses abroad.
 See the full list of locations below.

 Alter Hall, the home of the Fox School of Business, is a bridge to the future for thousands of current students and the many more who will follow.
 Since its doors opened in 2009, Alter Hall has symbolized the dramatic progress of the school and ushered in a new era of learning.
-Ever since, the Fox School has had a home that matches its growing national and international reputation.
-The building was the final piece of a grand puzzle that includes world-class faculty, cutting-edge research, the latest technology, and bright, ambitious students.
+The building was the final piece of a grand puzzle that includes world-class faculty, research, the latest technology, and bright, ambitious students.

 From the top floor of Alter Hall, you get a stunning view of the campus and Philadelphia.
 The glittering skyscrapers of Center City.
 The majestic bridges that span the Delaware River.
 The vibrant, culturally rich neighborhoods that make up the city.
 From this vantage point, you can see how each connects seamlessly to the other.
 It’s this same seamless connectivity that is found throughout Alter Hall, which is so much more than a building containing classrooms and offices.